Our Psychiatrists are ready to help you online.

 Now, you can see a psychiatrist online when you need to, from the comfort of your home.

-Psychiatry is currently only available in Ontario and Quebec, with more provinces to come.
+Psychiatry is currently only available in Ontario, with more provinces to come.
 Our psychiatry services are only for adults between 18 and 65 years of age.

 Seeing a psychiatrist on Maple is easy.